grafana/grafana/docs/sources/panels/queries.md

 ## Query editors

 Query editors are forms that help you write queries.
-Depending on your data source, the query editor might completion, metric names, or variable suggestion.
+Depending on your data source, the query editor might provide auto-completion, metric names, or variable suggestion.

 Because of the difference between query languages, data sources may have query editors that look different.
 Here are two examples of query editors: